-An LDS Themed Merchandise named Everything Mormon based in the Philippines is making a huge success to the Latter-day Saints in the country.
-It will definitely remind us of our faith and help uphold our church standards.
-We latter-day saints are very popular for owning Power House Businesses in America and this sent us on a search to find more Large Companies that are either owned by a Member of the church or owned by the church itself.
-So here are the list of Large Businesses in no particular order that are owned by Latter-day Saints and the church.
+Latter-day Saints are known for owning influential companies in America and this sent us on a search to find more large companies that are either owned by a member of the church or owned by the church itself.
+So here are the list of large businesses in no particular order that are owned by Latter-day Saints and the church.

 Mormon David Neeleman founded JetBlue in 1999, though it was called “NewAir” at the time.
 He is no longer the CEO of the company, but during the almost decade he spent at the helm of the company, he was known to sit on the back row of his company’s planes, which had seats that didn’t recline, when traveling to demonstrate that serving the customer was more important that serving the CEO.
 He launched a new Brazilian airline called Azul in 2008.